Overseas Income and the Spouse Visa Financial Requirement

 Overseas Rental Income

 If you own property abroad and receive rental income, this can count as non-employment income (Category C).
+After 5 years you can apply for ILR.
 You need:

 • Evidence of property ownership